-Finely the asparagus season arrived and we are in!
+Finally, the asparagus season arrived, and we are in!
 This vegan asparagus risotto is the perfect spring dish.
-Packed with fresh vegetables, it's light and healthy, but still filling and satisfying.
+Packed with fresh vegetables, it's light and healthy but still filling and satisfying.
 It's also easy to make, requiring just a few simple ingredients.

 This gluten-free Italian rice dish is as common here in Milano as eating pizza.
 After all, it is a Northern Italian dish.

-This lemon asparagus risotto is the perfect springtime treat as it is made in less than 30 minutes and everyone loves it.
-It just requires a handful of seasonal ingredients and it is easy on your wallet.
+This risotto is the perfect springtime treat as it is made in less than 30 minutes, and everyone loves it.
+It just requires a handful of seasonal ingredients, and it is easy on your wallet.

 You can easily adjust for as many guests as you need just by adding extra rice and veggies.
-This absolutely delicious dish, is by far one of our favorite risotto healthy recipes, just as our easy stovetop grilled asparagus, and our 15 minutes pasta with asparagus.
+This absolutely delicious dish is by far one of our favorite risotto healthy recipes, just like our easy stovetop grilled asparagus, and our 15 minutes pasta with asparagus.

 Optional: dry white wine and black pepper.